 - 15. Seligman Against Affirmative Action, & Racial Politics

 - 18. Psychotherapy works with depression, but it doesn’t get funded

 - Psychology was too focused on curing diseases and “not getting it wrong”, and positive psychology changed that

-- Behaviorism was a very limiting approach to understand people and psychology, and it’s a good thing that we moved past it
+- Behaviorism was a very limiting approach to understanding people and psychology, and it’s a good thing that we moved past it

 - Doing good and helpful science does not necessarily mean you will get funding and awards

 About the Author: Martin Seligman is an American psychologist and researcher.
 He is a professor of psychology at the University of Pennsylvania.
 Seligman has been the president of the American Psychological Association (APA), and he is one of the founders and main proponents of “Positive Psychology”.
 He is also the author of “Flourish“, “Authentic Happiness“, and “Learned Optimism“.

 1. Psychology wrong premise: not getting it wrong ≠ getting it right